7 Strategies for a Bedtime Routine For Adults

 3. It improves sleep quality.
 A regular bedtime routine makes you more likely to fall asleep faster, rest more soundly, and wake up refreshed.

 4. It can help you break bad sleep habits.
-If you have bad habits, such as watching TV or working in bed, a sleep routine can help you break them.
+If you have bad habits, such as watching TV or working in bed, a bedtime routine can help you break them.
 By replacing these bad habits with relaxing activities, you can train your body and mind to associate your bed with rest.

 5. It can boost your mood and energy levels.
 Getting enough sleep is essential for good mood and energy levels.
-When you have a regular routine and get enough rest, you’re more likely to wake up feeling happy, energized, and ready to take on the day.
+When you have a regular bedtime routine and get enough rest, you’re more likely to wake up feeling happy, energized, and ready to take on the day.

 What Is The Purpose of Sleep?